Tom Ashby: Biography

-Early life and carerr
+Early life and career

 Ashby was born 23 August 1895 in Auckland, Ashby was educated at Te Aroha High School, and later at both Victoria and Auckland universities.
 In 1911 he entered the public service, being appointed to the head office staff of the Department of Education.
 After completing his university studies and qualified as a lawyer.

 He served in the Army in the First World War, enlisting in the New Zealand Field Artillery in 1916 and was sent overseas as part of the 16th reinforcements.
 Serving in both France and Belgium, he was wounded in a leg and, in 1919 was invalided back to New Zealand.
 In 1920, he joined the Census and Statistics Office and was appointed as the compiler in charge of its local government and finance section.
 In March 1921 he married Margaret Fox in Petone.

 In 1923, he joined the Auckland City Council as its law and committee clerk.
 In 1936 he was promoted to assistant Town Clerk in 1936, and the next year he was made city treasurer.
 In 1944 Ashby became Auckland's Town Clerk (providing administration and advice to Auckland City Council).
 He was a fellow of the New Zealand Society of Accountants, an associate member of the Australian Institute of Secretaries, a fellow of the Incorporated Institute of Secretaries, a member of the London Institute of Public Administration and the Standards Institute.
 He was also secretary of the committee for the 1950 British Empire Games held at Auckland.
 In the 1951 King's Birthday Honours, Ashby was appointed an Officer of the Order of the British Empire for municipal services.
 In 1953, he was awarded the Queen Elizabeth II Coronation Medal.